Info-Santé and Info-Social 811 is a free and confidential phone consultation service.

 Responding to your needs

-The nurse or social worker informs you about your health problem.
+The nurse or the professional in psychosocial intervention informs you about your health problem.
 They may also advise you about measures for monitoring the development of your situation and for improving your health.

 Referral to an appropriate resource

-If necessary, the nurse or social worker will direct you to a resource (e.g., a medical clinic or crisis centre) where you can receive care or the necessary services.
+If necessary, the nurse or the professional in psychosocial intervention will direct you to a resource (e.g., a medical clinic or crisis centre) where you can receive care or the necessary services.

 Getting access to service